 It should be noted that trading is not gambling and I took the examples just for the sake of illustration.
 Trading does involve speculation but it is to be an activity of organized speculation.

 No reward can be gained without any risk and in trading there is always an imminent risk of losing money.
 It then comes down to the trader whether to take up a big risk or a limited one.

 This is where risk management comes into play and like I mentioned earlier, it is the only holy grail in trading.

 The first step to manage risk is by identifying the risks one might be exposed to.
 If you don’t know that you have a problem then you won’t be able to solve or manage it.

 Managing risk is the act of containing losses.
 This act applies to trading, blackjack, poker everything where risk is taken to get some reward in return.

-It should always be noted that no matter how good a strategy one has that might allow him to capitalize on price swings but if he does not manage the risk properly then it will all be a waste.
+It should always be noted that no matter how good a strategy one has that might allow them to capitalize on price swings but if they do not manage the risk properly then it will all be a waste.

 Traders must determine a risk parameter before they enter into trades.
 They must set a limit on how much of their capital will they be comfortable with if it’s lost.